earthly/website/blog/_posts/2022-09-13-bazel-build.md

 So I guess what I like is that it doesn't require you, but it almost forces you to like make very small and composed packages, and then on top of that, you layer the visibility system and all of a sudden you get like, almost full control over who can depend on what, in a way that even like your language does not give you.
 </div>

-Jens echoed this, saying the emphasis on small packages in Bazel helped him as a Staff Engineer guide developers to write small composable units of code that could be reused.
+Jens echoed this, saying the emphasis on small packages in Bazel helped him as a Staff Engineer guide developers to write smaller units of code that could be reused.
 And that hints at probably the most promising future vision for Bazel: a world where large tech orgs use Bazel, scalable testing practices and static analysis to guide developers in writing code that scales with the organization size.
 A way to escape Conway's law.

 ## Conclusion